-This face-to -face program, located on the Lake Tech main campus, is a 250-hour, part-time evening program that prepares an individual for an entry-level position in emergency medical services.
+This face-to -face program, located on the LTC main campus, is a 300-hour, part-time evening program that prepares an individual for an entry-level position in emergency medical services.
 The curriculum is comprehensive and encompasses classroom, lab and hands-on field internship.
 This program is based on the course standards developed by the Emergency Services section of the Florida Department of Health and Rehabilitative Services and the Department of Education, as well as the U.S. Department of Transportation and the EMS Education Standards for EMT.
 Upon successful completion of the EMT program, students receive a Certificate of Completion.

-This program is accredited by the committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+This program is accredited by the committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (COAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX, 75088.Add the address.